 Photo by Kim Nguyen

 In her video collaboration, Dawn wants the mission, work, and personality of her collaborators to shine through.
-Above all, she wants to tell a story--your story--and will strategize with you personally to reach your audience, share your mission, and involve your community through the ever-growing power of video.
+Above all, she wants to tell a story--your story--and will strategize with you to reach your audience, share your work, and involve your community through the ever-growing power of video.

 More recently, Dawn has expanded her narrative production experience putting out short films and commercial work as a director.
 Her work has appeared around the country in commercials, film festivals, in the news and more.
 She is the 2016 recipient of the Lilla Jewel Award and has been named a Woman of Vision by the Oregon Daily Journal of Commerce.
 Her narrative films have won multiple awards.
 You can learn more here.

-Dawn is a teacher, a Neighborhood Emergency Team volunteer, a writer, a journey-level carpenter, returned Peace Corps volunteer, a consultant and a speaker of Spanish.
-Previously, Dawn worked as Training Manager and Videographer for Oregon Tradeswomen, Inc. for almost nine years.
-Her work included teaching carpentry, promoting diversity and helping women and people of color access living wage careers in construction.
+Dawn is a wife and mom, a Neighborhood Emergency Team volunteer, a writer, a returned Peace Corps volunteer, a consultant and a speaker of Spanish.
+Previously, Dawn worked as a union carpenter and then as Training Manager for Oregon Tradeswomen, Inc.

-These many experiences, along with the skills she brings as a Director/Editor/Director of Photography, all inform the films she loves to create.
+These many experiences, along with the skills she brings as a Director/Editor, all inform the films she loves to create.